ezekg/flint/README.md

 		}
 	}

-	// Return the list of transformed selectors
+	// Return the list of parsed selectors
 	@return $selector-list;
 }
 ```